We Need to Talk about Penny

 A partnership grounded by friendly rivalry

-One thing that Penny and I have is a friendly competitiveness between our support of NRL and AFL.
+One thing that Penny and I have is a friendly competitiveness between our support of NRL and A-League.
 The passion for what she does, it’s hard to put into words.
 Penny always says, “when it feels like a job, that’s when I’ll call it a day.
 Working for Good Sports has never felt like a job, it’s my mission in life.”

 Penny goes above and beyond what would even be regarded as exceptional.
 I can’t speak highly enough about what she does.
 She always believes, she’s always thinking…Good Sports.
 It doesn’t matter if she’s not actually at work, she might be doing something else.
 She’s never off the clock when it comes to supporting engagement.
 There’s always an angle she’ll work on to promote the Good Sports programs.
 She’s been such a champion of Good Sports Junior and the Healthy Eating program in New South Wales.
 She’s made a pathway for the rest of the sports clubs.
 Penny’s got a mind that never stops ticking over.